mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 unmaintainable and unreadable code [@kambona2013].
 A solution for the *callback hell* problem is to use standard *Promise* API, or a polyfill library when older browsers have to be supported.
-**All these factors make `jsTangoORB` and `mTangoUI` unsuitable for building lightweight, modern, standards-driven user interfaces in a web browser**.
+Taking into consideration all these factors, **building lightweight, modern, standards-driven user interfaces for a web browser using `jsTangoORB` and `mTangoUI` may be a challenging task.**

 Due to the incorporation of an unpopular, third party frontend framework and CLI tools, mTango has a steep learning curve that may slow developers down.
 It